Institute of Certified Management Accountants: Research Journal

 The Journal of Applied Management Accounting Research (JAMAR) was launched in 2002, with the joint-editors being (at the time of launch) Professor Garry Marchant of the University of Melbourne and Professor Janek Ratnatunga, the Chair of Business Accounting at Monash University.
 The journal was published both in print form and online.
 It was published bi-annually in both print and electronic formats.
 JAMAR is catalogued by the ProQuest and Cabell's Research publication directories.
 In 2018, Management Accounting Frontiers (MAF) replaced the Journal of Applied Management Accounting Research as the research journal of the Institute of Certified Management Accountants, Australia.
 The primary aim of the MAF is to advance research and practice of management accounting by providing a forum for disseminating knowledge and insight of the discipline.
 In addition, the journal aims to facilitate the developments of management accounting education by encouraging communication between researchers and practitioners.

 Library

-The Library now has over 12,000 texts and professional and academic publications, and has now one of the best libraries in Australia in the professional areas of management accounting and risk management.
+The Library holds over 12,000 texts and professional and academic publications, and is regarded as one of the leading collections in Australia in the professional fields of management accounting and risk management.